Trae Koch, Director of Transportation

 - Teach your children their address, phone number, and bus number.

-- Items and objects that are not permitted on the bus must be taken to school some other way (see items not allowed on the bus).
+- Items and object that are not permitted on the bus must be taken to school some other way, this will be at the discretion of the Transportation Director.

 - Report illegal and / or unsafe school bus driving to the Transportation Department immediately.